LadyRachel/Hummingbird/README.md

 # Hummingbird
+4-1-2025: IQ tree, need to add sequences to fasta file

+then need to run script

 #Do i want to test for selection for amino acids--are there spots being conserved or
 ask Maya for pass for Itol